val-pin/adam-p-markdown/Compatibility.md

 ##### Blogger

-As of version 2.9.0, [earlier problems](https://github.com/adam-p/markdown-here/issues/89) are fixed and [Blogger](http://www.blogger.com/) is working well.
+As of version 2.9.0, [earlier problems](https://github.com/adam-p/markdown-here/issues/89) are fixed and [Blogger](http://blogger.com/) is working well.
+Part of the fix came from changes to the default styling.
+If you've never customized your CSS, you should click the "Reset to Default" button for the "Primary Styling CSS".
+If you have customized your CSS, you can [take a look at the default CSS](https://github.com/adam-p/markdown-here/blob/master/src/common/default.css) and decide what to take.

 Minor caveat: Some syntax highlighting themes with dark backgrounds don't seem to show up properly.
 There's an example at the bottom of [this post](http://adampersand.blogspot.ca/2013/10/mdh-test-better-blogger.html).

+Thanks to [lambdaalice](https://github.com/lambdalice) for originally [reporting](https://github.com/adam-p/markdown-here/issues/89) that MDH worked with Blogger and for detailing the previous bad behaviour.

-### Wordpress
+##### Wordpress

-Discovered by user [Sina Iravanian](https://plus.google.com/116422808039109985732/posts): *Markdown Here* works in the web-based editor for [Wordpress](http://wordpress.com) posts.
-Here's an example, using the options page sample Markdown: http://adampritch.wordpress.com/2012/09/11/4/
+As of version 2.9.0, earlier problems are fixed and [Wordpress](http://wordpress.com/) is working well.
+Part of the fix came from changes to the default styling.
+If you've never customized your CSS, you should click the "Reset to Default" button for the "Primary Styling CSS".
+If you have customized your CSS, you can [take a look at the default CSS](https://github.com/adam-p/markdown-here/blob/master/src/common/default.css) and decide what to take.

-Caveats and tips (based on observations with default Wordpress styling):
+Caveats and tips:
+* The most annoying this is that, while editing, hitting `Enter` creates a new paragraph and hitting `Shift+Enter` creates a simple newline.
+The former is easier, but looks weirder while you're editing. *Markdown Here* doesn't mind which you use, but be consistent.
 * The Wordpress "Preview" button is your friend.
 What you see there (but not so much in the edit box) is what you get.
-* Hitting `Enter` creates a new paragraph.
-When writing Markdown, this probably isn't what you want, and it causes some problems, like extra newlines in code blocks. `Shift + Enter` to the rescue -- it enters just a newline instead of a paragraph.
-* When pasting text, leading spaces are lost.
-This seriously unfortunate, since leading spaces are significant to Markdown and to code.
-  * Trailing spaces are also lost (collapsed to a single space).
-This is also unfortunate, since two trailing spaces are a forced newline in Markdown.
-* Code blocks get an extra box around them.
-* After Markdown-Toggling, fonts don't look right.
-Some of the syntax in a code block will be non-monospace, and all (or most?) of the normal text will appear in the default Wordpress font, rather than the font set in your *Markdown Here* options.
-But if you preview or post, the font will back to what's in the options (including the code blocks).
-  * There are two instances (that I've found) where the font isn't right even the final post: `<h3>` and `<blockquote>`.
-Which is pretty weird.
-* Definition lists (`<dl>`) aren't styled quite according to the options CSS.
+* After rendering, inline code appears in a non-monospace font, but it is correctly monospace in the preview and in the finished post.
-* Like with the Yahoo rich controls, if the font (paragraph type) combo is clicked, focused-element finding gets busted and Markdown Toggle stops working.
+* Like with the Yahoo rich controls, if the paragraph type combo is clicked, focused-element finding gets busted and Markdown Toggle stops working.
 See [issue #16](https://github.com/adam-p/markdown-here/issues/16).

-##### Suggested workflow

-* Edit directly in the Wordpress edit box.
-(Because the whitespace-stripping on paste is pretty fatal.)
-* Use `Shift+Enter` rather than `Enter`.
-* Use Preview liberally.
+Thanks to [Sina Iravanian](https://plus.google.com/116422808039109985732/posts) for originally discovering that MDH works with Wordpress.

 ### Postbox